erikdmitchell/advanced-cms/README.md

 	Added $prefix=null to build_field_rows() to fix glitch when mb isn’t created yet.
 	Added a minor redirect when someone creates a new metabox.
 The redirect keeps them on that page.
 	Added a fallback so that the default Post Type for metaboxes is post.
+	Added ability to customize the date field in metaboxes.

 	Fixed $field_id error in metaboxes_admin_page().
 	Fixed admin error positioning so that it is no longer off screen.